Verifying the Union of Manifolds Hypothesis for Image Data: Introduction

-To accommodate this intuition, in this paper we propose the \emph{union of manifolds} hypothesis.
-We posit that high-dimensional data often lies not on a single manifold, but on a disjoint union of manifolds of \emph{different intrinsic dimensions}.\footnote{The disjoint union of $d$-dimensional manifolds is itself a $d$-dimensional manifold: the possibility of having different intrinsic dimensions differentiates the union of manifolds hypothesis from the manifold hypothesis.} While this hypothesis has been mentioned in the clustering literature \citep{NIPS2011_fc490ca4, https://doi.org/10.48550/arxiv.1203.1005, elhamifar2013sparse, Abdolali_2021}, to the best of our knowledge it has never been empirically explored analogously to the way that \citet{pope2020intrinsic} probe the manifold hypothesis.
-In Section \ref{sec:union}, we carry out this verification, confirming that commonly-used image datasets obey the union of manifolds hypothesis.
-We then explore connections between the intrinsic dimension of different classes, finding that classes with higher intrinsic dimension are harder to classify.
-Guided by this insight, we show that classification accuracy can be improved by more heavily weighting the terms corresponding to classes of higher intrinsic dimension in the cross entropy loss.
+To accommodate this intuition, in this paper we consider the \emph{union of manifolds} hypothesis: that high-dimensional image data often lies not on a single manifold, but on a disjoint union of manifolds of \emph{different intrinsic dimensions}.\footnote{The disjoint union of $d$-dimensional manifolds is a $d$-dimensional manifold \citep{lee2013smooth}: the possibility of having different intrinsic dimensions separates the union of manifolds hypothesis from the manifold hypothesis.} While this hypothesis has motivated work in the clustering literature \citep{vidal2011subspace, NIPS2011_fc490ca4, https://doi.org/10.48550/arxiv.1203.1005, elhamifar2013sparse, zhang2019neural, Abdolali_2021, cai2022efficient}, to the best of our knowledge it has never been empirically explored analogously to the way that \citet{pope2020intrinsic} probe the manifold hypothesis.
+In this work we carry out this verification on commonly-used image datasets, first by confirming their supports are disconnected, and then by estimating the intrinsic dimension on each component, finding that there is indeed variation in these estimates.
+In order to verify that the support of the data is disconnected, we leverage \emph{pushforward deep generative models} \citep{salmona2022can, ross2022neural}, which generate samples by transforming noise through a neural network $G$.
+We first prove that these deep generative models (DGMs) are incapable of modelling disconnected supports.
+We then argue that the class labels provided in our considered datasets approximately identify connected components (i.e.\ different classes are mostly disconnected from each other), and show that training a pushforward model on each class outperforms training a single such model on the entire dataset, even when using the same computational budget: this improvement is a firm indicator that the support is truly disconnected.